 What are the typical reasons for failure you might be asking?
 In most cases everything can be boiled down to lack of adequate planning.
 This is never intentional and it usually results from not understanding all the complexities and dependencies of the systems.
 Given the fact that the systems are highly flexible and customizable, each one is slightly different from another which makes it hard to rely on generic documentation OEMs provide.
 The best way is to run through the test ahead of the upgrade, which in most cases is challenging for organizations due to lack of time and resources.

 Don’t go it alone!
 Rely on partners that can help on all levels starting with great design and all the services that follow.
 The key is to find a partner that has capabilities and extensive experience doing the complex system upgrades and lab work where they can run through the exact upgrade process prior to doing it on a live production system.
-Agile lab service is the differentiating factor as it removes a lot of the risk from the equation, but having a comprehensive list of services is definitely a must.
+Agile lab services are the differentiating factor as they remove a lot of the risk from the equation.
+Having a comprehensive list of services is definitely a must.